-Participants acknowledge and understand that the annual certification constitutes a representation upon which PJMSettlement will rely.
-Such representation is additionally made under the Tariff, filed with and accepted by FERC, and any inaccurate or incomplete statement may subject the Participant to action by FERC.
-Failure to comply with any of the criteria or requirements listed herein or in the certification may result in suspension of a Participant’s transaction rights in the PJM Markets.
+Market Participants, or their agents who participate in any market operated by PJM on their behalf, must maintain current written risk management policies, procedures, or controls to address how market and credit risk is managed, and are required to submit to PJM (at the time they make their annual certification) a copy of their current governing risk control policies, procedures and controls applicable to their market activities.
+PJM will review such documentation to verify that it appears generally to conform to prudent risk management practices for entities participating in any PJM Markets.

-Certain FTR Participants (those providing representations found in the annual certification form set forth in Attachment Q, Appendix 1, paragraph 3.b) are additionally required to submit to PJMSettlement (at the time they make their annual certification) a copy of their current governing risk control policies, procedures and controls applicable to their FTR trading activities, except that if no substantive changes have been made to such applicable policies, procedures and/or controls since their last submission, they may instead submit to PJMSettlement a certification stating that no substantive changes have been made.
-PJMSettlement will review such documentation to verify that it appears generally to conform to prudent risk management practices for entities trading in FTR-type markets.
-Those FTR Participants subject to this provision shall make a one-time payment of $1,000.00 to PJMSettlement to cover administrative costs.
-Thereafter, if such FTR Participant’s risk policies, procedures and controls applicable to its FTR trading activities change substantively, it shall submit such modified documentation, without charge, to PJMSettlement for review and verification at the time it makes its annual certification.
-Such FTR Participant’s continued eligibility to participate in the PJM FTR markets is conditioned on PJMSettlement notifying such FTR Participant that its annual certification, including the submission of its risk policies, procedures and controls, has been accepted by PJMSettlement.
-PJMSettlement may retain outside expertise to perform the review and verification function described in this paragraph, however, in all circumstances, PJMSettlement and any third-party it may retain will treat as confidential the documentation provided by an FTR Participant under this paragraph, consistent with the applicable provisions of the Operating Agreement.
+All Market Participants subject to this provision shall make a one-time payment of $1,500.00 to PJM to cover administrative costs.
+Thereafter, if such Participant’s risk policies, procedures and controls applicable to its market activities change substantively, it shall submit such modified documentation, with applicable administrative charge determined by PJM, to PJM for review and verification at the time it makes its annual certification.
+All Market Participant’s continued eligibility to participate in any PJM Markets is conditioned on PJM notifying a Participant that its annual certification, including the submission of its risk policies, procedures, and controls, has been accepted by PJM.
+PJM may retain outside expertise to perform the review and verification function described in this section, however, in all circumstances, PJM and any third-party it may retain will treat as confidential the documentation provided by a Participant under this section, consistent with the applicable provisions of the Operating Agreement.